Personal Identity and Uploading Mark

 Kirk’s body would act much like we would expect Dr. Janice Lester to act, and

 vice versa.
-There
+There are a

-beings.
-Consider the fact that we would not accept this argument: it is not
+fact that we would not accept this argument: it is not possible for persons to

-possible for persons to migrate from one body to another because then it would
+migrate from one body to another because then it would be possible for people

-be possible for people of skin color X to move to bodies of skin color Y, and Y
+of skin color X to move to bodies of skin color Y, and Y skin color is morally

-skin color is morally inferior.
-We want to avoid the same bad argument in
+inferior.
+We want to avoid the same bad argument in considering moving from one

-considering moving from one substrate to another.
-Notice that this does not beg
+substrate to another.
+Notice that this does not beg the issue at hand, since it

-the issue at hand, since it is possible to say that having a certain substrate
+is possible to say that having a certain substrate (or even skin color) is

-(or even skin color) is constitutive of my identity; it merely prohibits saying
+constitutive of my identity; it merely prohibits saying that this property in

-that this property in itself makes for moral superiority.
-The
+itself makes for moral superiority.
+The second is

-this effort.
+question of carbon-to-silicon transfers thus may piggyback on this effort.
 3. Personal identity: psychological and somatic

 accounts Historically,